 4) We’ve got an app for that!

 Ohio’s 529 Plan now offers the READYSAVE 529 app, so you can now manage your college savings from your phone!
 The app, developed in conjunction with our recordkeeping partner, Ascensus, makes it easy for you to access your account information, track account growth, and make both one-time and recurring contributions from the bank account on file from your cell phone!
 And with the READYSAVE529 app, you can send an invitation to your family and friends to contribute to your child’s higher education via Ugift.

 You can download the READYSAVE 529 app now from the Apple and Google Play app stores.
-The app requires iOS 14 or higher for Apple devices and Android 7.0 or later for Google devices.
 Once you install the app, select Ohio’s 529 Plan from the list and log in with the same username and password you use to access your account online.

 5) Tax benefits

 There’s three main tax benefits available to every Ohioan who saves in Ohio’s 529 Plan.

 First, while saving in Ohio’s 529 Plan, any earnings will be tax-free.
 This means that all the investment growth is yours to use for your children’s future college costs.
 Compound interest — the interest earned on contributions, earnings, and interest already accumulated in the 529 account — is included in the tax-free earnings.
 To see just how tax-free growth adds up with a 529 savings plan, use the tax benefit tool to see the difference between a 529 plan account and a taxable savings account.